oasisprotocol/old-docs/operators/architectural-overview.md

 understanding of the system architecture of the Oasis Network.
 Here we will provide a high level overview of the Oasis Network's architecture.
 This overview is used to provide enough guidance to be useful for the purposes of getting started as a Node Operator.
-In the future, our blockchain paper with more in-depth information will be made available.
+In the future, our blockchain paper, which contains much more in-depth information, will be made available.

 ## Modular Architecture